Luther McCarty: Death

 Once McCarty's body arrived in Ohio, his casket was set up at the Wagner, Grover and Company furniture store and more than 7,500 people filed past it in one night and the following morning.
 The casket was then paraded through town in a hearse drawn by the two white Arabian horses that his father used to pull his medicine show wagon.
 Newspaper representatives from big dailies throughout the country were there covering the funeral, as well as magazine writers of national reputation.
 Some 2,500 people joined the funeral procession to Forest Hill Cemetery, in Piqua, Ohio, where McCarty is buried.
 The Dayton Daily News reported that "...several thousand persons looked upon the face of the dead fighter as his body lay in state."
 Among the mourners were Luther's estranged wife, Rhoda, and Cornelia, his daughter, whom had travelled from their home in Fargo, North Dakota.
-McCarty's grave – in a plot that now includes his dad, his stepmother, Caroline, and his older sister Elleta – has a front stone bearing the appropriately chiselled text: "The Champion Rests.", with the head of his grave reading: "He Knew No Wrong".
+McCarty's grave – in a plot that now includes his father, his stepmother, Caroline, and his older sister Elleta – has a front stone bearing the appropriately chiselled text: "The Champion Rests.", with the head of his grave reading: "He Knew No Wrong".